xlu29466/TCI/Readme.txt

 		and end row of the block.
 TCI will iterate through the cases within the block to perform TCI analysis on these cases.

+There is an shell file "TCI_GD_TCI.sh" in "Data" fold that use the training data to run TCI codes.